-When a loved one experiences a stroke, it can be an incredibly confusing time as there are many immediate unknowns as the health care team evaluates the impact of the stroke on the patient.
-Stroke recovery will begin immediately, and it is important to surround yourself with a strong health care team to support both the stroke survivor and caregiver.
+- Build A Support Team: Stroke recovery and rehabilitation will begin immediately, and it is important to surround yourself with a strong health care team to support both the stroke survivor and caregiver.

 - Caregivers Play a Critical Role: As the caregiver, you play a critical role in the survivor’s overall health management plan.
 Rehabilitation will be a key part of the treatment plan immediately after the stroke.
-This could include any number of services including physical therapy, speech therapy, counseling and nutritional care, just to name a few.
+This could include any number of services including physical therapy, speech therapy, counseling, and nutritional care, just to name a few.
 Your loved one may experience depression and anxiety.
 This is normal as medications, stress and physical limitations may increase your loved one’s frustration.
 Seek out resources and support to help you so that you can encourage and support your loved one.